Home Collections Top Debt Mutual Funds in India 2025: Types of Debt Funds for SIP & More

 where CII stands for Cost Inflation Index.

-Note: By combining these calculations, you can arrive at the total returns from a debt mutual fund investment.
+Note: By combining these calculations, you can arrive at the total returns from a debt mutual fund schemes.
 It’s important to note that these calculations provide an estimate and actual returns can vary based on market conditions and the fund’s performance.

 5 Things to Consider Before Investing in Debt Mutual Funds